kiwi0fruit/ultimate-question/articles/dxb.md

 Now after we have imagined the **tamed Lovecraftian horror** and “relaxed in a marvelous way”, let's move from the cosmogonic myth to the next section :)

-Again on Cosmogonic myth of Darwinian natural selection
+Cosmogonic myth of Darwinian natural selection (relevant for dxb)
 =======================================================

 **d**